Case StudyCompetency Frameworks

 What guided the build.

-03 Built for multiple audiences.
-One framework that worked for executives, managers, and employees -- without separate versions.
+iii.
+Built for multiple audiences.
+One framework that worked for executives, managers, and employees — without separate versions.

-04 Nothing stands alone.
+iv.
+Nothing stands alone.
 Every element connected back to organizational goals.
-Alignment was the design requirement, not a byproduct.
+Alignment was a design requirement from the start.

 One language.
 Every decision.